GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/unused-css-rules/index.md

 You can also extract this information from Puppeteer.
 See [page.coverage](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagecoverage).

-## Inline critical CSS & defer non-critical CSS
+## Inline critical CSS and defer non-critical CSS

 Similar to inlining code in a `<script>` tag, inline critical styles required for the first paint